webreinvent/vaahflutter/README.md

 #### NOTE: You have to write below code in MaterialApp, and that will show tag panel on each screen.
 You don't have to wrap any other screen/ widget, or you don't have to extend any screen/ any widget with TagPanelHost.

-In file cotaining material app paste this code after imports
+In file containing material app paste this code after imports
 ```dart
 final _navigatorKey = GlobalKey<NavigatorState>();
 ```